JS-goose/react-todo-list/README.md

 # React Todo App
 ![a preview image of the react todo app](./preview.PNG)

+## Description
+This is an obligatory todo app built with React.
+There's not much to it and it was built to reinforce my knowledge of the framework.
+Feel free to do with it as you please :D

 <br />This project was created with [Create React App](https://github.com/facebook/create-react-app).
 Below you will find some helpful scripts as well as instructions on using this app yourself.

 ## Get It On Your Machine